 “Eat shit and live, Bill.”

 Poor Ricky.
-He wears the dubious honor of being the single likeable character in a film filled with ones who appear genuinely unhinged.
+He wears the dubious honor of being the single likable character in a film filled with ones who appear genuinely unhinged.

 Where many slashers from this era grind to a halt in between their gruesome set pieces, Sleepaway Camp doesn’t contain a dull moment in its downtime.
 In fact, given the almost nonexistent filmography of writer / director Robert Hiltzik, it’s impossible to tell whether or not these baffling moments are intentionally hilarious.
 They come so fast and furious as to border on Lynchian.